-Paulo Junqueira Arantes is one busy man, running all three of our rides in Brazil – Pantanal, Darwin’s Trail and Bahia Beach rides.
-An incredibly skilled horseman, Paulo takes great pleasure from seeing his clients enjoy their horse riding holidays.
+Paulo Junqueira Arantes is one busy man, running all three of our rides in Brazil – Pantanal, Canyons & Waterfalls and Bahia Beach.
+An incredibly skilled horseman, Paulo takes great pleasure in seeing his clients enjoy their horse riding holidays.
 Here we find out what else he LOVES about helping globetrotters discover the wonders of South America.

 How long have you been running your horse riding holidays?